Shan State

+According to data from the United Nations Office on Drugs and Crime (UNODC), Shan State is the region that produces the most opium in Myanmar, though production has declined in recent years.

 Names and etymology

 Muang Tai (Shan: မိူင်းတႆး) is the native name for the region as well as a term used for the Tai-inhabited parts of Myanmar outside of Shan State.
 Muang (မိူင်း) means country in Tai languages and is used before the names of other countries, e.g. Muang Maan (Myanmar).

 Shan Pyi (ရှမ်းပြည်) derives from a Burmese corruption of the name Siam which is an old name for Lower Thailand.
-Pyi is a Burmese word meaning country and thus Shan Pyi can be translated as Shan State or Shanland.
+Pyi is a Burmese word meaning country and thus Shan Pyi can be translated as Shan State.
 Officially, the region is called Shan State in English and Shan Pyine in Burmese but the ne in often dropped in colloquial speech.

-Tailong is a recently coined term to give the region an English name that derives from an endonym rather than an exonym.
-The etymology comes from the term Tai-Long (Shan: taj4 long1) which means "Great Tai" and is a commonly used identifier by the people to differentiate their specific branch of the Tai peoples.
+Lanjao (Shan: လၢၼ်ႉၸဝ်ႈ) or Nanzhao is a classical name for a kingdom which included most of the land that makes up modern Shan State.
+Lanjao, alongside Muang Tai are often used in political and nationalist dialogue when referring to the region.

 History

 Shan State is the unitary successor state to the Burmese Shan States, the princely states that were under some degree of control of the Irrawaddy valley-based Burmese kingdoms.

-Historical Tai-Mao states extended well beyond the Burmese Shan States, ranging from full-fledged kingdoms of Assam in the northwest to Lan Xang in the east, to Lan Na and Ayutthaya in the southeast, as well as several petty princely states in between, covering present-day northern Chin State, northern Sagaing Division, Kachin State, Kayah State in Myanmar as well as Laos, Thailand and the southwestern part of Yunnan, China.
-The definition of Burmese Shan States does not include the Ava Kingdom and the Hanthawaddy Kingdom of the 13th to 16th centuries, although the founders of these kingdoms were Burmanized Shans and Monized Shans, respectively.
+Historical Tai-Mao states extended well beyond the Burmese Shan States, ranging from full-fledged kingdoms of Assam in the northwest to Lan Xang in the east, to Lan Na and Ayutthaya in the southeast, as well as several petty princely states in between, covering present-day northern Chin State, northern Sagaing Region, Kachin State, Kayah State in Myanmar as well as Laos, Thailand and the southwestern part of Yunnan, China.
+The definition of Burmese Shan States does not include the Ava Kingdom and the Hanthawaddy kingdom of the 13th to 16th centuries, although the founders of these kingdoms were Burmanized Shans and Monized Shans, respectively.